Frugality Gone Wrong: 10 Times You’re Not Really Saving Money

 You’re sick of paying over $100 for cable so you decide to finally cut the cord.
 But in its place, you sign up for Netflix, Hulu, Disney+, HBO Max, Sling TV and more — until what you pay for streaming exceeds your old cable bill.

-The remedy: Ask yourself what content really matters to you and limit yourself to a couple streaming services.
+The remedy: Ask yourself what content really matters to you and limit yourself to streaming services that offer the most value for you.
 And check out these free TV apps that’ll keep you entertained without having to spend a dime.

 10. Getting Rewards Credit Cards and Going into Debt